aws/aws-cdk-rfcs/text/0001-cdk-update.md

-Any CDK users who are deploying code to Lambda functions or containers on ECS or Fargate can take advantage of this tool today, by configuring their stacks for interactive update, and then using `cdk update` instead of `cdk deploy`.
+Any CDK users who are deploying code to Lambda functions or containers on ECS or Fargate can take advantage of this tool today, by configuring their stacks for interactive update, and then using `cdk deploy --accelerated` instead of `cdk deploy`.

 ## FAQ

 ### What are we launching today?

-The `cdk update` and `cdk update --watch` commands, with support for rapid update of Lambda function code and Fargate images.
+The `cdk deploy --accelerated` and `cdk deploy --accelerated --watch` commands, with support for rapid update of Lambda function code and Fargate images.

 ### Why should I use this feature?